The Woman Who Changed Her Brain - A Note to Readers (click here)

 We have always thought that “our brain shapes us.”
 When I wrote this book, I wanted to demonstrate how “we can shape our brains.”

 Imagine having a brain that is capable and incapable at the same time.
 Growing up, I had severe learning disabilities.
 I lived in a world that was confusing and incomprehensible.
-As I was to later discover, a critical part of my brain was not working properly, the end result being that all language was experienced as foreign and my translator was broken.
+As I was to later understand, a critical part of my brain was not working properly, the end result being that all language was experienced as foreign and my translator was broken.
 Finding connections between things and ideas was a challenge, and telling time, for instance, was impossible—I couldn’t grasp the relationship between the big hand and the little hand on a clock.
 I could not understand cause and effect, so felt buffeted by random events, not being able to see the ‘why’ of things.
 And this was the 1950’s and 60’s when the brain was viewed as unchangeable, so I was told I had best learn to live with my limitations.
 I walked around in a fog, relying on my excellent memory and my drive and determination to find an answer to what plagued me.

-In my new book The Woman Who Changed Her Brain, I combine my own personal journey with case histories from three decades as a researcher and educator, unraveling the mystery of how our brain mediates our functioning in the world.
+In my new book The Woman Who Changed Her Brain, I combine my own personal journey with case histories from three decades as an investigator and educator, unraveling the mystery of how our brain mediates our functioning in the world.
 This book details the brain’s incredible ability to change and overcome learning problems and deepens our understanding of the workings of the brain and its profound impact on how we participate in the world.

 My work has been and continues to be a labour of love and I am honored to share with you through this book my journey and life’s work.
 I sincerely hope you enjoy this book and that it will inspire you to change the way you think about the mind.

 - “Exciting and hopeful” – The Age (AU)